ToddAT/rewrite/source/2015-05-27-daredevil-wears-prada.html.markdown

 **SPOILER WARNING:** *Don't read any further if you don't want to be spoiled about the Daredevil season.
 You have been warned.*

 My main reservations focus on the deaths of major characters, both good and bad, in the lead-up to the final showdown.
-To put it bluntly, I was disappointed that the writers chose to kill off so many interesting characters.
+To put it bluntly, I was disappointed that the writers chose to kill off so many interesting characters that had been developed over the course of the season.

+Probably the biggest of these was the killing of Ben Urich.
+Urich was [a major figure in the comics](http://en.wikipedia.org/wiki/Ben_Urich)